squarism/squarism.github.io/_posts/2021-07-09-databases-ruin-all-good-ideas.markdown

 Load balancer pools work great for tiers without state.
 You can even use tricks like sticky sessions when you have some state.
 But the request is short.
 A database resists these ideas because connections are long and the data is local.
 You can't put database volumes on a shared drive and expect it to work.
 So the problem is state.

 ### Let's Dockerize

 Docker works great for tiers without state.
 You can dockerize your database but you don't get the scaling and uniformity advantages of the other tiers.
 Docker is great for production and deployment but you are not deploying your database that often without a lot of fancy uptime tooling.
 In addition, you have footguns with non-obvious behavior around volumes.
 You **can** do it but it's the exception when the app and web tiers are so easy to explain and reason about.

 ### Let's Go Active-Active

 Horizontal scaling doesn't work on the database tier.
 You can't easily have a read/write (active) pair.
-There are alternate daemons and methods but here I mean common relational SQL databases.
+There are alternate daemons and methods (NewSQL) but here I mean common relational SQL databases.

 ### Let's Do Immutable or Config Management

 What about NixOS?
 Or some other hot and trendy new idea?
 My first concern and question is about the database layer.
 I have [asked this question about NixOS](https://lobste.rs/s/2ayklq/erase_your_darlings_immutable) and apparently it's ok to do so.
-I don't completely grok it.
+I don't completely grok this but I guess this is part of my point.
+The database tier is a special case again.

 You definitely can't do the [cattle thing](https://devops.stackexchange.com/questions/653/what-is-the-definition-of-cattle-not-pets) because you can't have a load balancer.
-You wouldn't do the cattle thing in the app tier if you didn't have a load balancer.
+You probably wouldn't do the cattle thing in the app tier if you didn't have a load balancer.
+You only do the pets/cattle thing because you have a pool with a health check.

 ### Let's Mock Our Database